Tervel Dlagnev: Early life

-Dlagnev was born in Bulgaria, and at the age of four moved with his family to the United States.
+Dlagnev was born in Bulgaria, and at the age of four, moved with his family to the United States.
 He went to Arlington High School in Arlington, Texas, where he took up wrestling as a way to lose weight.
-Dlagnev only wrestled three years in high school, where he finished third and fourth at the Texas state championships in 2003 and 2002, respectively.
+Dlagnev only wrestled three years in high school, where he finished fourth and third at the Texas state championships in 2002 and 2003.

 College career

-Dlagnev was a four-time All-American and a two-time NCAA Division II national champion in the heavyweight division for the University of Nebraska at Kearney (UNK) in 2007 and 2008; in 2008, Dlagnev led UNK to their first ever team title and helped recruit Kamaru Usman to UNK.
+Dlagnev was a four-time All-American and a two-time NCAA Division II national champion in the heavyweight division for the University of Nebraska at Kearney (UNK) in 2007 and 2008.
+In 2008, Dlagnev led UNK to their first ever team national title and helped recruit Kamaru Usman to UNK.
 His win secured the national championship not just for himself, but also for the University of Nebraska at Kearney wrestling team.
 UNK won the team title by 1/2 a point over Minnesota-State Mankato.
 In doing this, Dlagnev capped his senior season at a perfect 38-0.

 Dlagnev was a 2006 Midlands Champion at 285 lbs.
-He also is one of a few non D1 wrestlers to wrestle at the NWCA All-Star Classic.
+He also is one of a few non DI wrestlers to wrestle at the NWCA All-Star Classic.
 At the 2007 All-Star Classic, Dlagnev defeated Wade Sauer of Cal-State Fullerton 11-7.